2023 Rose Bowl

 The 2023 Rose Bowl was a college football bowl game played on January 2, 2023, at the Rose Bowl in Pasadena, California.
 The 109th annual Rose Bowl, the game featured Penn State from the Big Ten Conference and Utah from the Pac-12 Conference.
 The game began at 2:11 p.m.
 PST and was aired on ESPN and ESPN Radio.
 It was one of the 2022–23 bowl games concluding the 2022 FBS football season.
-Sponsored by Prudential Financial, the game is officially known as the Rose Bowl Game presented by Prudential.
+Sponsored by Prudential Financial, the game is officially known as The Rose Bowl Game presented by Prudential.

+This game was the final Rose Bowl with its conference tie in of Pac 12 vs Big Ten before the expansion of the College Football Playoff to 12 teams in 2024 (2025 Calendar year) and hosting the final four team playoff semifinal in 2023 (2024 Calendar year).

 Induction ceremonies to the Rose Bowl Hall of Fame were held before the game honoring three-time Rose Bowl Game head coach Hugo Bezdek (1884–1952), recently retired Rose Bowl Stadium CEO Darryl Dunn, 1977 Rose Bowl Game MVP Vince Evans (USC), and 1987 All-American Lorenzo White (Michigan State).

 Teams

 Based on conference tie-ins, the game featured Big Ten Conference team Penn State and Pac-12 Conference champion Utah.
 Utah earned their spot by defeating #4 USC in the Pac-12 Championship by a score of 47–24 on December 2.
 Penn State earned their spot after Ohio State and Michigan made it to the College Football Playoff.
-This was Utah's second consecutive Rose Bowl, with an appearance in last year's edition against the Ohio State Buckeyes, while this was be Penn State's 5th overall Rose Bowl game, most recently playing in the 2017 edition against the USC Trojans.
+This was Utah's second consecutive Rose Bowl, with an appearance in last year's edition against the Ohio State Buckeyes, while this was Penn State's 5th overall Rose Bowl game, most recently playing in the 2017 edition against the USC Trojans.

 This game marked the Nittany Lions' 100th anniversary of their first Rose Bowl Game.
 They were defeated by Southern California 14–3 on January 1, 1923.
 This was the first time Utah and Penn State had ever played each other.